Potential renormalisation, Lamb shift and mean-force Gibbs state -- to shift or not to shift?: Born--Markov master equations

 To bring the issue of the removal of the Lamb shift into focus, let us go back to the Redfield equation \eqref{eq:Redfield-explicit-combo} and its steady state \eqref{eq:steady-Redfield}.
-As already mentioned, Eqs.~\eqref{eq:steady-Redfield} approach the classical limit \eqref{eq:mean-force-classical} at high temperatures, albeit not exactly.
-Indeed, even if the bath were tuned so that $ \Sigma' = \Delta\omega^2 $, the expected negative frequency shift would not appear in the expression for $\langle\pmb{p}^2\rangle_\infty$, regardless of the temperature (cf. Eq.~\eqref{eq:pp-redfield}).
+As already mentioned, Eqs.~\eqref{eq:steady-Redfield} approach the classical limit \eqref{eq:mean-force-classical} at high temperatures, albeit not exactly \cite{thingna2012generalized}.
+Indeed, even if the bath were tuned so that $ \Sigma' = \delta\omega^2 $, the expected negative frequency shift would not appear in the expression for $\langle\pmb{p}^2\rangle_\infty$, regardless of the temperature (cf. Eq.~\eqref{eq:pp-redfield}).
 On the other hand, we know that, in the absence of Lamb shift, Eqs.~\eqref{eq:steady-Redfield} match the local Gibbs state with respect to the \textit{bare} Hamiltonian $\pmb{H}_S^{(0)}$.
 But, what if we were to shift the frequency of the oscillator \textit{down}, so that

-whilst vanishing all Lamb-shift terms in the resulting Redfield equation?
-The asymptotic state would then be
+whilst removing all Lamb-shift terms `by hand' in the resulting Redfield equation? { That is, setting $ S(\omega) = 0 $, which cancels all Lamb-shift contributions to the Hamiltonian correction as well as to the dissipative part of the master equation.} The asymptotic state would then be

 which is precisely $\pmb{\tau}_{MF}(\beta\ll\omega_0)$. \textit{A priori}, we would expect such equation to be accurate only at very high temperatures---i.e., in the classical regime---and long times.
-Rather surprisingly, it remains accurate at long times even when far from the classical limit (cf. Fig.~\ref{fig1}) That is, vanishing the Lamb-shift terms proves to be an effective artefact \textit{if accompanied by the right manipulations on the system Hamiltonian}---namely, supplementing it with a reorganisation energy term.
-Furthermore, as we shall see below, this modified equation also captures accurately the transient oscillations of an arbitrary open system at large temperatures and in the adiabatic limit.
+However, as we illustrate below, it remains asymptotically accurate even when far from the classical limit (cf. Fig.~\ref{fig1}).
+That is, eliminating the Lamb-shift terms proves to be an effective artefact \textit{if accompanied by the right manipulations on the system Hamiltonian}---namely, subtracting the reorganisation energy term. { Furthermore, as we shall see in Sec.~\ref{sec:proof-3} below, this modified equation accurately captures the frequency of transient oscillations of arbitrary open systems in the adiabatic regime.}